By Chere Di Boscio

 3. 14 Butyl Ether

-Why?
+Why is it used?
 Preservative, solvent, antibacterial.

 Health effects: Skin irritant, neurotoxin.
 PPG-14 butyl ether is a relative of propylene glycol and potentially toxic to the kidneys and liver.
 In the US it is a pesticide component.
 It is poisonous in high concentrations and can enhance the penetration of other more toxic chemicals.